A compilation of photos of J.Wall doing field research.

 During my time as a research technician, I helped to build a solar-powered video surveillance system to monitor colonially nesting waterbirds.
 This included cutting and soldering wires, wiring car batteries to a solar powered array, and coordinating a film production walking through the methodology.

-In addition, I helped co-author a field note on the use of bank swallow burrows as microclimates by terns and a paper on evaluating the use of a paired attractant and deterrent to facilitate the relocation of a common tern breeding colony.
-I also digitized long-term aerial imagery of wetland habitats on Poplar Island to examine climate trends and land-use change.
+In addition, I helped co-author (1) a field note on how terns use bank swallow burrows as microclimates and (2) a paper evaluating the use of a paired attractant and deterrent to facilitate the relocation of a common tern breeding colony, and (3) digitized long-term aerial imagery of wetlands on Poplar Island to examine climate trends and land-use change.

 Northern Saw-whet owl migrations